Two new books in Taschen‘s Making of a Masterpiece series go into detail on Stanley Kubrick‘s A Clockwork Orange and 2001: A Space Odyssey.

 The resulting epic movie that premiered in 1968, one year before the lunar landing, was filmed in Super Panavision and the psychedelic blurred effects, splashing color explosions and shots of space made the movie a fully mind-expanding experience, best watched on a large screen (and loyal fans tell of seeing the film many dozen times).

-In 1965, when the project began to take shape, an army of set decorators, tailors and fashion designers began to manufacture what then would look like uniforms, space suits, and apparel that would be available some 40 years later.
+In 1965, when the project began to take shape, an army of set decorators, tailors and fashion designers began to manufacture what then would look like uniforms, space suits, and apparel that would be available some 40 years later, in fact, with such detail, that NASA altered the equipment specifications for the Apollo 11 mission.

-In fact, with such detail, that NASA altered the equipment specifications for the Apollo 11 mission.
 Filmed long before digital effects became standard, an incredible amount of time and money went into special effects that were done “manually” and filmed in stop-motion and double exposure for days.

 The film became a success, particularly with young audiences, familiar with science fiction and very open minded; older audiences (and critics) obviously failed to understand it.

-Even though the emphasis of the book here is on visual impressions, there are shorter texts in this edition by Gene D. Phillips, Margaret Stackhouse, Carolyn Geduld, Anthony Frewin, and Herb A. Lightman that explain many technical issues, such as filming of space station models and the centrifuge (costs: $750,000) scenes, international reception, philosophical conclusions and production obstructions of any kind.
+Even though the emphasis of the book here is on visual impressions, there are shorter texts in this edition by Gene D. Phillips, Margaret Stackhouse, Carolyn Geduld, Anthony Frewin, and Herb A. Lightman that explain many technical issues, such as the filming of space station models and the centrifuge (costs: $750,000) scenes, international reception, philosophical conclusions and production obstructions of any kind.

 In fact, due to the extreme ferocity of certain scenes, the movie was only shortly circulated in English cinemas, a decision going back to Kubrick himself.
 The film was merely available from its premier year (1972) until 1974.
-Only from March 2000 it was back in theaters.
+Only from March 2000 was it back in theaters.

 A Clockwork Orange, based on the dystopian novel by author Anthony Burgess, was turned into a bombastic spectacle of Moog synthesizer audio, nightmarish bursts of savage violence, gang rituals, avant-garde fashion and design shows.